The Wire season 3: Reception

-On Rotten Tomatoes, the season has an approval rating of 100% with an average score of 10 out of 10 based on 21 reviews.
+On Rotten Tomatoes, the season has an approval rating of 100% with an average score of 10/10 based on 21 reviews.
 The website's critical consensus reads, "In its third season, The Wire's taut, unflinching examination of Baltimore expands from the criminal underworld to the top of the political machine."
 The season holds a score of 98/100 indicating "universal acclaim" on Metacritic.

+The Nielsen ratings for season 3 were substantially worse than season 2, generally averaging around 1–2 million viewers compared to season 2's 3–4 million viewers.
+David Simon later wrote that this apparent steep drop in popularity was an illusion: Nielsen changed their methodology in-between seasons to separate out viewers watching HBO sister channels (e.g. HBO2, HBO3, HBO Family, etc.) where before it had grouped all HBO watchers of any channel as watching whatever was on the main HBO channel.
+The ratings of seasons 1 and 2 were thus overestimated.